sktime/sktime/docs/source/about.rst

 sktime enables understandable and composable machine learning with time series.
-It provides `scikit-learn <https://scikit-learn.org/stable/>`_ compatible algorithms and model composition tools for time series related learning tasks, with instructive documentation & a friendly community.
+It provides `scikit-learn <https://scikit-learn.org/stable/>`_ compatible algorithms and model composition tools, supported by a clear taxonomy of learning tasks, with instructive documentation & a friendly community.

 History